 In early 2019, we launched the Flight Free 2020 campaign with the same approach as last year.
 It was also run in ten other countries and attracted media attention in some 20 countries around the world.
 Again, we didn’t reach the target of 100,000 – globally, around 26,000 people signed up – but we still consider the campaign a great success as it helped to change norms and to make many people around the world aware of the climate impact of flying.

 Flight Free 2021 and 2022

-For 2021, we decided not to keep the target of 100,000 pledgers because we thought it would be difficult to achieve.
-The aviation debate died down completely when the pandemic broke out and as many people would be forced to take a flight-free year anyway because of it, it felt more difficult to campaign for a flight-free year.
+For 2021, we decided not to keep the target of 100,000 pledges because we thought it would be difficult to achieve.
+The aviation debate stalled completely when the pandemic broke out, and as many people would be forced to take a flight-free year anyway because of it, it felt more difficult to campaign for a flight-free year.
 This year, the campaign was much less widespread, and globally around 10,000 people signed up, including 5,000 Swedes, which was also the case for 2022.

 Flight Free 202X?

 As we feel that a very important component of the Flight Free campaign was to have a high target of 100,000 pledgers, we have decided not to pursue the campaign on an annual basis at this time.
 However, we will of course continue to campaign for more people to go flight-free.
 We are also open to the idea of running a new Flight Free campaign with this target in the future, provided we get enough resources, both financially and in terms of volunteers.
 We are convinced that it would be perfectly possible to get 100,000 people to sign up to such a campaign, but to do so successfully we need to reach out to enough people.
 We therefore welcome suggestions on how such a campaign could be funded, and anyone interested in helping to run such a campaign is welcome to contact us.
 If we could get 100,000 people to sign up for a year without flying, it would attract a lot of attention worldwide and send a clear signal to our politicians that there are many of us ready for a strong climate policy.